BurntSushi/blog/content/post/ripgrep.md

 first and foremost, we note that both `sift` and `ucg` beat GNU grep as well.
-I won't be able to go into detail on `ucg`'s speed since PCRE2's JIT isn't something I understand very well, but I can at least tell you that the reasons why are `rg` and `sift` are faster than GNU grep are actually distinct:
+I won't be able to go into detail on `ucg`'s speed since PCRE2's JIT isn't something I understand very well, but I can at least tell you that the reasons why `rg` and `sift` are faster than GNU grep are actually distinct:

 * `sift` uses Go's regexp library, which will do at least one small literal
   optimization: if every match of a regex starts with the same byte, the regex